Distress and Depression in Children with Cancer

 - Having a history of emotional, behavioral, or developmental issues.

 - Being an adolescent.

-- Experiencing prolonged absence from school and peer supports, which leads to social isolation.
+- Experiencing prolonged absence from school and peer support, which leads to social isolation.

 Depression symptoms can also put additional stress on relationships with family and friends.
-Depression symptoms have some overlap with cancer-related distress, but depression is different.
+Depression symptoms can overlap with cancer-related distress, but depression is different.
 Depression can interfere with education, school, and recreational activities.
 It is important for parents to be aware of the symptoms of depression.
-Check-in with your children (including siblings) regularly about their feelings of distress, stress, and coping with cancer on a regular basis.
+Check in with your children (including siblings) regularly about their feelings of distress, stress, and coping with cancer on a regular basis.
 Some symptoms of depression are: